whria78/skinimagecrawler/README.md

 crawl_melanoma_only=True
 </code></pre>

 1. By default, this script download melanoma images.
-If you want to download all kinds of skin disorders, modify line 75.
+If you want to download all kinds of skin disorders, modify line 75 (crawl_melanoma_only).
-2. If website does not allow the use of image even for personal, non-commercial, and reserach purpose, modify line 74.
+2. If website does not allow the use of image even for personal, non-commercial, and reserach purpose, modify line 74 (prohibit_site).

 ## Result (2019-10-10)